 - Group mode: Select separate groups, allows non-group members to see work of other students, or visible groups, groups members can only see the work of their group, if you want to set as a restricted group assignment.

-- Grouping: If you have groupings, you can select a grouping here to assign the activity to a specific grouping, which is a group of groups.
+- Grouping: Select a grouping here to assign the activity to a specific grouping, which is a group of groups.
 You can use this setting to make a resource available to particular students.

 - Available for group members only: Check this box if you want only those in the grouping to see the activity.